 In the city and surrounding suburbs you’ll find artisan markets, a wonderland of unique boutiques, sprawling shopping malls and gorgeous heritage arcades.
 Rundle Mall is our first port of call.
 With over 700 retailers in one convenient pedestrian-friendly strip, it’s Adelaide’s busiest, most popular shopping destination.
 Discover boutiques selling local designs and higher-end clothing stores on Rundle Street, one-off, luxe homewares on King William Road, the sprawling Central Market in Adelaide's CBD, design and produce markets in Adelaide's suburbs and major shopping outlets at Burnside and Glenelg.

-The Symposium hosts and event managers have arranged for photography onsite throughout the event.
-The images may be used for post-convention reports, case studies, marketing collateral and supplied to industry media if requested.
+The HWRS 2020 hosts and event managers have arranged for photography onsite throughout the event.
+The images may be used for post-event reports, case studies, marketing collateral and supplied to industry media if requested.
 If you do not wish for your photo to be taken, please inform the photographer and move out of camera range.